Updated: 2 days ago

 Roll each portion into balls.

-Lightly grease the dough balls with olive oil.
+Lightly grease the dough balls with sesame oil.

-Transfer the dough balls into each individual zip lock bag and seal.
+Transfer the dough balls into each individual zip lock bag and seal or wrap in cling film.

 Let sit at room temperature for 30 mins.